woz5999/CueDescriptionsToASCII/README.md

 #[Cue descriptions to ASCII](http://52.27.90.205)

+This application is designed to convert a spreadsheet of  light cue descriptions into USITT ASCII for import into a lighting console.
+The resulting show file will insert numbered cues, times, follows, and links.
+The provided cue description will be appended to the console cue text description field.

 ##**Usage information**
 * Column name detection is case in-sensitive.
 * The order of columns does not matter.